Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: comparison between two mitigation schemes

 where $\hat{\bm{P}}=(\cos^4\frac{\theta}{2},\sin^4\frac{\theta}{2},\frac{1}{4}\sin^2\theta,\frac{1}{4}\sin^2\theta)$.
 We use a simulator with a state preparation error $\delta_{\rm SP}=0.05$ and $\delta_M^0=0.04, \delta_M^1=0.06$ for both qubits.

 The theoretical calculation is straightforward but gives rise to messy expressions for both mitigation schemes, except for $\theta=0$, at which we have

 and, at $\theta=\pi /2$, we have

-Therefore, we expect that, near $\theta=0$, the two mitigation schemes achieve fidelity with the ideal distribution at different orders, with the SPRM scheme fairly better.
-The simulation results for both the two-qubit and four-qubit circuits are shown in Fig.~\ref{fig:dspm_sim}, where SPRM has better fidelity and less fluctuation in a large proportion of the parameter region in both cases.
+Therefore, we expect that, near $\theta=0$, the two mitigation schemes achieve fidelity with the ideal distribution at different orders, with the CM infidelity roughly approaching the first order $O(0.05)$ and SM infidelity approaching the second order $O(0.05^2)$ in most region.
+The simulation results for both the two-qubit and four-qubit circuits are shown in Fig.~\ref{fig:dspm_sim}, where SM has better fidelity and less fluctuation in a large proportion of the parameter region in both cases.

-\section{experimental demonstration on superconducting quantum computers}
+\subsection{Experimental demonstration on superconducting quantum computers}

 In this section, we experimentally implement the $\delta_{\rm SP}$ characterizing circuits and obtain the estimated values of $\delta_{\rm SP}$ on superconducting quantum computers of IBM's cloud platform.
 Then, we perform quantum state tomography (with readout mitigation) to confirm that the $\delta_{\rm SP}$ values we obtain match the tomography results.
-Finally, we compare the two mitigation schemes on a 4-qubit circuit and demonstrate that the SPRM obtains better probability fidelity than the SRM.
+Finally, we compare the two mitigation schemes on a 4-qubit circuit and demonstrate that the SM obtains better probability fidelity than the CM.